A Projection-Based K-space Transformer Network for Undersampled Radial MRI Reconstruction with Limited Training Subjects: Projection-based K-space Transformer (PKT)

 \subsection{Transformer Network}

 Considering the relatively long length of sequential radial spokes, the application of the Transformer network is expected to learn the long-range dependencies between the spokes.
 As shown in Fig.~\ref{fig1}(e), the Transformer has an encoder-decoder structure.
-The encoder maps an input of sequential radial spokes to sequential representations, which was used by the decoder to generate sequential output one spoke at a time.
+The encoder maps an input of the acquired radial spokes to sequential representations, which was used by the decoder to generate the sequential output.
 Each spoke is treated as a token in the network.
-At each step the decoder is auto-regressive, using the previously generated spokes to generate the next.
+At each step the decoder is auto-regressive, using the previously generated spokes to generate the next single spoke.
 The encoder consists of $N=6$ identical stacks, each having a multi-head self-attention sub-layer and a fully connected feed-forward sub-layer.
 After each sub-layer, a residual connection \cite{he2016deep} is implemented followed by layer normalization \cite{ba2016layer}.
 The decoder also has $N=6$ identical stacks.
 In addition to the two sub-layers in encoder, the decoder has a third sub-layer, which learns the multi-head attention from the outputs.
 The output is offset by one position and is masked for each iteration so that the prediction for position $pos$ depends only on the known outputs at positions less than $pos$.

 The angle information of the radial spokes is highly correlated with their dependency.
-Therefore, we implement positional encoding for the input and output to make use of the angle information.
+Therefore, positional encoding is implemented for the input and output to make use of the angle information.
 For a set of consecutive spokes $(k_1, ..., k_n)$ each having a length of $d_{model}$, the positional encoding is calculated using sine and cosine functions:

 where $i_s$ is the relative spoke index and $i_s \in \{0,1,...,399\}$ and $j$ is the dimension.
 The positional encoding is directly added to the input and output.
 Using this positional encoding strategy, consecutive input and output are not necessary which allows more flexibility for the network design.
 For example, when the input is $(k_1, ..., k_n)$, it is not necessary for the output to be $(k_{n+1}, ..., k_{2n})$ only, where $(k_m, ..., k_{m+n-1})$ is also feasible ($m>n$).
 This strategy allows to train independent Transformers to predict spokes at different angles and combine all predictions and the input for the final reconstruction.